This cool couple figured out our secret and created a stylish Scandinavian eclectic mobile home.

-Favorite Element: Our favorite element is how affordably we get to live in Boulder, CO.
-Also small spaces inspire you to be minimal, which we love.
+Favorite Element: Our favorite element is how affordable we get to live in Boulder, CO.
+Also, small spaces inspire you to be minimal, which we love.
 I think it emphasizes what is important.

-Biggest Challenge: The hardest thing for us is that we have so many plans for our space and we don’t have enough money or time for them right now.
+Biggest Challenge: The hardest thing for us is that we have so many plans for our space.
+But, we don’t have enough money or time for them right now.
 We are learning patience with our home projects.
 One thing at a time!